Sykeet/Weather_Forecast/documentation/automatedTest.md

 - Example: `GET localhost:3000/api/weather-forecasts?page=1&limit=5`

 #### Purpose:
-Check that the API returns only a specified number of forecasts per page, which is crucial for handling large datasets.
+Check that the API returns only a specified number of forecasts per page, which is good when handling large datasets.

 ### Test Script:
   ```javascript